 During the two weeks devoted to literature, the School will examine how twentieth-century writers sought to define a sense of cultural identity by exploring the idealised version of Ireland’s past.

 Conflict and debate about identity have dominated Ireland’s history.
 From the earliest times to the present, different communities with their different ethnic, political, and religious affiliations have contributed to shaping Ireland’s history and to creating its distinctive identity.
 The history lectures, seminars, and field-trips of the Summer School explore how communities sought legitimation by claiming to embody ‘true’ Irish identity, or by declaring themselves to be the inheritors of the ‘original’ identity of Ireland’s remote past as it was expressed in its earliest art and literature.

 In the literature section of the School, we will read the poetry of W.B.
-Yeats and the fiction of Elizabeth Bowen.
-Yeats, the founding figure of the Irish literary revival in the late nineteenth century, viewed the emergence of modern Ireland as the creation of the Irish literary imagination, a place “the poets have imagined terrible and gay” (‘The Municipal Gallery Revisited’, 1937).
-We will study poems from across his career.
-The novelist Elizabeth Bowen (1899-1973), born in north Cork, published 12 novels and several collections of short stories.
-A very distinguished writer, her writing is stylish and unusual.
-We will read her novel The Last September and a selection of her short stories.
+Yeats and the fiction of Edna O'Brien.
+Yeats, the founding figure of the Irish literary revival in the late nineteenth century, viewed the emergence of modern Ireland as the child of the Irish literary imagination, a place “the poets have imagined terrible and gay” (‘The Municipal Gallery Revisited’, 1937).
+A contrasting voice from later in the twentieth century, Edna O'Brien, gives a very different view of the role of the writer in modern Ireland.
+The lectures and seminars will address the contrasts and similarities in Yeats' romantic poetry and O'Brien's fiction and autobiographical writing.

 Application forms are available from the International Education Office.
 Please contact Victoria Anne Pearson at the following address: firstname.lastname@example.org